MikhailKuklin/time-series-analysis-forecasting/README.md

 - uspopulation.csv: population in the US dataset

-- DailyTotalFemaleBirths.csv: number of births
+- DailyTotalFemaleBirths.csv: the number of daily female births in California in 1959

 - co2_mm_mlo.csv: amount of CO2 in Hawawii